01 of 11

 The Russian banya (or steam bath or sauna) is still very popular at Russian dachas.
 Sometimes accompanied by bouts of drinking, sometimes accompanied by birch bark "whisking" (the process of whipping the limbs with birch bark branches to improve circulation), the banya experience is a social one usually followed by the participants jumping into cold water.
 As with other elements of Russian culture, the banya centers around tradition, the wisdom of generations past, and the practicality of life in Russia.
 Though individuals don't usually go to the banya in place of taking a shower at home, going to the banya is still considered healthful and a well-established Russian custom.

-The Russian troika is a sledge drawn by three horses harnessed abreast.
+The Russian troika is a sled drawn by three horses harnessed abreast.
 The troika was a traditional style of cold weather transportation.
-Passengers would bundle up in furs in the back of the sledge to ward off often dangerously low temperatures.
+Passengers would bundle up in furs in the back of the sled to ward off often dangerously low temperatures.
 The image of a troika often appears in folk art.
-You may occasionally see Russian troikas such as the one above still used as novelties.Continue to 8 of 12 below.
+You may occasionally see Russian troikas such as the one above still used as novelties.Continue to 7 of 11 below.

 Russian Orthodox Cross

 The Russian Orthodox cross differs from the Western cross.
 The top bar represents the plaque that was hung over Christ's head.
 The middle bar, as in Western Christianity, is the cross beam on which Christ's wrists or palms were nailed.
 The slanted bottom bar is the footrest - and Christ's feet are represented as being nailed individually rather than together.
-At the bottom of this particular cross, you can see "Adam's skull."
 Other emblems appear on more elaborate Russian Orthodox crosses.

-Russian Orthodox Christianity is still practiced in Russia, though religious practice was rare during Soviet times and atheism became popular.
-After the fall of Communism, Russian churches and cathedrals were reopened and Russia has seen a renewed interest in Orthodoxy.Continue to 9 of 12 below.
+Russian Orthodox Christianity is still practiced in Russia, though the religious practice was rare during Soviet times and atheism became popular.
+After the fall of Communism, Russian churches and cathedrals were reopened and Russia has seen a renewed interest in Orthodoxy.Continue to 8 of 11 below.

 Russian Imperial Double-Headed Eagle